awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

    This policy gives account `111122223333` permission to call `sns:Subscribe` on `MyTopic` in account 123456789012\.

+    A user with the credentials for account `111122223333` can subscribe to `MyTopic`\.
+This permission allows the account ID to delegate permission \[1\]\[2\] to their IAM user/role\.
+Only the root account or administrator users will be allowed to call sns:Subscribe\.
+The IAM user/role will also need to have `sns:subscribe` to allow their queue to subscribe\.

 1. Choose **Save changes\.**

    A user with the credentials for account 111122223333 can subscribe to MyTopic\.